Mexican Restaurants in Charlotte

 by Callie Langhorne May 03, 2021

-To celebrate Cinco de Mayo, pick up a few tacos, enchiladas and margaritas from your favorite local Mexican restaurant in Charlotte. ¡Salud!
+Pick up a few tacos, enchiladas and margaritas from your favorite local Mexican restaurant in Charlotte. ¡Salud!

 Known as one of the top hidden gems in Charlotte, Anita’s Mexican Grill is serving up some of the best tacos, burritos, fajitas and classic Mexican plates on Yorkmont Road.
 Don’t let the location—in a BP parking lot between a dry cleaner and a Subway—fool you, Anita’s is a must-visit.
 Our recommendation?
 Go with a Combo #4 that includes a burrito, a taco and rice.